 they are really old, and I dislike that there's only a small curtain that separates you from the world when you're showering.
-It also irritates me that I have to deal with everyone else's disgusting habits.
-But the most hateful thing is the rules and restrictions
+It also irritates me that I have to deal with everyone else's disgusting

 What habits do you mean?